codylico/mmaptwo-plus/README.md

-# mmapio-plus
+# mmaptwo-plus
-The `mmapio-plus` library aims to provide an API for interacting with files in memory.
+The `mmaptwo-plus` library aims to provide an API for interacting with files through mapping to memory.

 ## Goals
 This project aims to provide easy-to-use access to the memory mapping on